Fotemustine

 Signature lesion

 Clinically meaningful AKI is a recognized but variably quantified effect, and vemurafenib is the strongest renal offender of the BRAF/MEK class.
 Small serum-creatinine rises are common and usually low-grade; overt AKI produced the first case series of 8 patients with significant-to-severe renal insufficiency (Launay-Vacher, Cancer 2014) and 132 vemurafenib AKI reports to FDA FAERS over 3 years, far exceeding dabrafenib's 13 (Jhaveri, JAMA Oncol 2015).
-In a single-center cohort treated with vemurafenib plus cobimetinib, 24% developed AKI, all within the first three months and mostly KDIGO stage 1-2, and adding the MEK inhibitor reduced AKI incidence roughly 60% versus vemurafenib monotherapy (Teuma 2017).
-A clean denominator-based monotherapy incidence is not established, so a single headline percentage is deliberately left unquantified.Source: Teuma et al., Cancer Chemother Pharmacol 2017; Jhaveri et al., JAMA Oncol 2015
+The monotherapy denominator comes from a retrospective single-center cohort of 74 patients with BRAF-V600-mutant metastatic melanoma, with creatinine measured before treatment, monthly on treatment and 3 months after stopping: 44 of 74 (59.5%) met the KDIGO threshold of a 1.5-fold creatinine rise, and 40 of those 44 (91%) were stage 1.
+Read that figure with its definition attached — it is creatinine-based, and BRAF/MEK inhibitors also blunt tubular creatinine secretion, so a share of any such cohort is pseudo-AKI rather than tubular injury; the authors biopsied two stage-1 patients to demonstrate real tissue damage.
+Men were over-represented among the AKI-positive patients (75% versus 40%).
+Adding a MEK inhibitor lowers it substantially: in the companion cobimetinib cohort 9 of 38 (24%) developed AKI, all within three months and mostly stage 1-2, about a 60% reduction versus monotherapy.Source: Teuma et al., Cancer Chemother Pharmacol 2016 (PMID 27371224, monotherapy, 44/74); Teuma et al., Cancer Chemother Pharmacol 2017 (PMID 28396940, plus cobimetinib, 9/38); Jhaveri et al., JAMA Oncol 2015

 Most AKI arises within the first weeks to three months of therapy; later onset is uncommon.